KamalGalrani/hub/README.md

 #### Precision and recall of traffic domain classification
 The precision and recall of domain detection on the traffic class can be calculated by running ``gradlew run_Main_TrafficTest_DomainPrecisionRecall -PexecArgs="
-[Location of .tsv file with traffic questions] [Location of .json file with movies questions] [Address of Lookup Service] [Address of dataset-sts scoring API] [File with reference questions] [mode]"`` Mode parameter determines, what thresholds will be used.
+[Location of .tsv file with traffic questions] [Location of .json file with movies questions] [Address of Lookup Service] [Address of dataset-sts scoring API] [File with reference questions]"``
-0 means only topic threshold will be used, 1 means only street threshold will be used and 2 means both thresholds will be used.

 #### Precision and recall of traffic topic classification
-The precision and recall of topic detection on the all topics can be calculated by running ``gradlew run_Main_TrafficTest_TopicPrecisionRecall -PexecArgs="[Location of .tsv file] [Address of Lookup Service] [Address of dataset-sts scoring API]
+The precision and recall of topic detection on the all topics can be calculated by running ``gradlew run_Main_TrafficTest_TopicPrecisionRecall -PexecArgs="
- [File with reference questions]"`.
+[Location of .tsv file] [Address of Lookup Service] [Address of dataset-sts scoring API][File with reference questions]"`.

 ##Dialog API
 Dialog API expands YodaQA's API https://github.com/brmson/yodaqa/blob/master/doc/REST-API.md.
 Hub gets request from